Frequently Asked Questions

 EBOLA?
 EBOLA?
 EBOLA?

-Today the Ebola outbreak of the three affected West African countries is over.
+This used to be a common question back in 2014/2015.
+Fortunately today the Ebola outbreak of the three affected West African countries is over.
 I did extensive research and based it on facts from WHO, CDC and IFRC before I entered the three countries.
 I was far more likely to be struck by lightning than to be infected.
 Being infected is however a serious matter but I really couldn't fathom that it would happen.
 I was slightly less reluctant to shake hands and more prone to using soap while traveling in the region.
 If you know what to look for then you're well protected.

 HOW DID YOU GET SPONSORED?